w3c/wai-curricula/content/designer/forms-and-widgets.md

 Refer back to [Designer Module 2: Information Design: Labels and Instructions](/curricula/designer-modules/information-design/#topic-labels-and-instructions).
 Show examples of labels and instructions in the context of forms and other complex widgets.

 Show examples of different ways to group large amounts of selectable data.
-For example, filtering out data into smaller pieces to better handle data, and enable mechanisms to type the first letters of their desired option to select data more efficiently.
+For example, filtering out data into smaller pieces to better handle data, and typing the first letters of their desired option to select data more efficiently.

 #### Learning outcomes for Topic